ABOUT THE RACE

 THE ROUTE

 The route is given.
-(The exception is the bike category).
-It follows in the footsteps of 'JIBE JAHA or March for the mother-in-law', which follows the route Trail through the Czech Republic and winter ViaCzechia trails, and often it just leads along a tourist trail that nobody walks on in winter.
+It follows the route Trail through the Czech Republic and winter ViaCzechia trails, and often it just leads along a tourist trail that nobody walks on in winter.
 So a sense of navigation is a quality that will come in handy.
 Of course, you will receive a gpx route.
-I recommend you have the Mapy.cz app on your phone, where you can find up-to-date information on machine-made tracks and also accurate hiking signs and options for pubs, shops, shelters, etc. More about the route in the rules.
+We recommend you have the Mapy.cz app on your phone, where you can find up-to-date information on machine-made tracks and also accurate hiking signs and options for pubs, shops, shelters, etc. The route is not marked by the race organizer.
+More about the route in the rules.

 It’s a challenging route and it can turn in minutes from ideal and idyllic conditions into a hellish march in deep snow or, on the contrary, no snow at all.
 That’s why you need to be prepared for everything.